The ROI of consumer insights when building digital finance products

 An important part of the latter group is UserTesting, which has given many of our clients access to crucial user research to implement through their design, UX, product and marketing teams.

-The insights gained have helped organisations provide better experiences for their users in the short term and, more importantly, often changed the very culture of their own business in the long term.
-When organisations place customer care and understanding at the heart of everything they do, their customer acquisition and retention rates increase.
+The insights gained have helped organizations provide better experiences for their users in the short term and, more importantly, often changed the very culture of their own business in the long term.
+When organizations place customer care and understanding at the heart of everything they do, their customer acquisition and retention rates increase.
 We’ve seen it happen many times.

 However you choose to engage with customer insights, the bottom line is that doing nothing about it is actually the biggest risk.
 Without knowing how your target audiences think, feel and use financial services, you will find you very quickly fall behind the competition – especially in today’s market.